Jake Worth

 # Continue until the bad commit is identified...

-Git Bisect Run and Using Automated Tests
+Git Bisect Run With Automated Tests

 Have a program that returns 0 for success or 1 for error, like a unit test?
 Use it to automate your bisect: